Lingjia Liu, Ph.D.

 Email: ljliu AT vt dot edu

 Lingjia Liu received the Bachelor of Science (B.S.) degree with the highest honor in Electronic Engineering Department from Shanghai Jiao Tong University, Shanghai, China, and completed his Doctor of Philosophy (Ph.D.) degree at Texas A&M University in Electrical and Computer Engineering.
 He spent the summer of 2007 and spring of 2008 in the Mitsubishi Electric Research Laboratory.
 Prior to joining the ECE Department at Virginia Tech (VT), he was an Associate Professor in the EECS Department at the University of Kansas (KU).
-He spent 3+ years working in the Standards & Mobility Innovation Lab of Samsung Research America (SRA) where he got Global Samsung Best Paper Award twice (in 2008 and 2010 respectively).
+He spent 3+ years working in the Standards & Mobility Innovation Lab of Samsung Research America (SRA) where he received Global Samsung Best Paper Award twice (in 2008 and 2010 respectively).
 He was a technical leader and a leading 3GPP RAN1 standard delegate from Samsung on downlink MIMO, Coordinated Multipoint (CoMP) transmission/reception, device-to-device (D2D) communications, and Heterogeneous Networks (HetNets).
-He was elected as the New Faces of Engineering 2011 by the Diversity Council of the National Engineers Week Foundation and was recognized during the 2011 National Asian American Engineers of the Year Awards Banquet in Seattle (News Release in Dallas Morning News).
-From 2013 to 2017, he has been continuously selected as U.S. Air Force Office of Scientific Research (AFOSR)/Air Force Research Laboratory (AFRL) summer faculty fellow.
-In May 2015, he received the Miller Professional Development Award for Distinguished Research at KU, the only winner selected across all tenure-track and tenured faculty across all engineering departments.
+He was elected as the New Faces of Engineering 2011 by the Diversity Council of the National Engineers Week Foundation.
+From 2013 to 2017, he has been selected as U.S. Air Force Research Laboratory (AFRL)/Air Force Office of Scientific Research (AFOSR) summer faculty fellow.
+In 2015, he received the Miller Professional Development Award for Distinguished Research at KU.
+In 2021, he received College of Engineering Dean’s Award for Excellence in Research at VT.

-Lingjia Liu is a member of the Phi Kappa Phi honor society and a senior member of IEEE.
-He is currently serving as an Associate Editor of the IEEE Transactions on Neural Networks and Learning Systems as well as the EURASIP Journal on Wireless Communications and Networking.
-He was an Editor of IEEE Transactions on Wireless Communications (TWireless) from 2012 to 2017, an Editor of the IEEE Transactions on Communications (TCom) from 2015 to 2017.
+Lingjia Liu is a senior member of IEEE.
+He is currently serving as an Associate Editor of the IEEE Trans.
+Neural Netw. and Learning Syst.
+(TNNLS).
+He was an Editor of IEEE Trans.
+Wireless Commun.
+(TWireless) from 2012 to 2017, an Editor of the IEEE Trans.
+Commun.
+(TCom) from 2015 to 2017.
 He has been serving as the Technical Program Committee Chair of 7 consecutive IEEE GLOBECOM Workshops on Emerging Technologies for 5G ('12-'18).
-Currently, he is serving as the Vice-Chair, Americas of the IEEE Technical Committee on Green Communications & Computing (TCGCC).
+He served as the Vice-Chair, Americas of the IEEE Technical Committee on Green Communications & Computing (TCGCC) from 2017 to 2019.
+Currently, he is an Elected Member of Executive Committee of National Spectrum Consortium and an Elected Member of the IEEE Signal Processing Society SPCOM Technical Committee.

-Available positions: research assistant positions are available for self-motivated Ph.D. students who are interested in conducting research on the topic of machine learning and neural networks for wireless networks (click for details).
+Available positions: research assistant positions are available for self-motivated Ph.D. students who are interested in conducting research on the topic of signal processing, machine learning and networking for Fall 2022 (click for details).

 More news can be found HERE.